fredericoco/IaC/README.md

     shell:
        cd app/app; npm install; screen -d -m npm start
 ```
 The code for db and reverse proxy.
-It will also install the specific version of nodejs, install the required packages, create the variable for the db IP, and start the app and keep it running
+It will also install the specific version of nodejs, install the required packages, create the variable for the db IP, and start the app and keep it running.
 ```
 #Yml file to create a playbook to set up nodejs and connect to db, reverse proxy WIP
 ---